17twenty/color/README.md

 // Otherwise it will be a normal "foo". log.Printfp(redFormat, "foo")

-// normal "bar", the highlight verbs are ignored. log.SetColor(false) log.Printfp(redFormat, "bar")
+// Normal "bar", the highlight verbs are ignored. log.SetColor(false) log.Printfp(redFormat, "bar")